auth0/docs/articles/connections/database/custom-db/overview-custom-db-connections.md

 By default, Auth0 will give you a token for any API if you authenticate successfully and include the appropriate audience.
 Restricting access to the legacy identity store API by restricting access token allocation via use of a Rule, will prevent unauthorized usage and mitigate a number of attack vector scenarios, such as where redirect to `/authorize` is intercepted and the audience to the API is added.
 :::

-### Whitelist access to legacy identity storage
+### Allowlist access to legacy identity storage

 Whether managing access to a legacy identity store via custom API, or using the native interface provided, restricting access to the list of IP addresses associated with your Auth0 tenant.
-Whitelisting constrains access to the legacy identity store ensuring that only custom database action scripts defined in Auth0 are permitted.
+Allowlisting constrains access to the legacy identity store ensuring that only custom database action scripts defined in Auth0 are permitted.

 ::: warning
-The Auth0 IP address whitelist is shared amongst all Auth0 tenants defined to a region.
-Never use the whitelist as the sole method of securing access to your legacy identity store; doing so could open up potential security vulnerabilities allowing unauthorized access to your users.
+The Auth0 IP address allowlist is shared amongst all Auth0 tenants defined to a region.
+Never use the allowlist as the sole method of securing access to your legacy identity store; doing so could open up potential security vulnerabilities allowing unauthorized access to your users.
 :::

 ## Keep reading